PaloAltoNetworks/bahamut/README.md

 ## Getting Started

 This section explains how to build a very simple Bahamut application from scratch.
-It will serve one single API `GET /greetings` api that will return the quote of the day from a third party service.
+It will serve one single API `GET /greetings` api that returns the quote of the day from a third party service.

 > NOTE: Using Bahamut for such a simple example is of course completely overkill :)

-> NOTE: You should be confortable with the concepts of Monolithe, before going further.
+> NOTE: You should be confortable with the concepts of Monolithe, before going any further.

-### Project Structure
+### Package Structure

+> NOTE: the following example assumes your source code path  is `$GOPATH/src/github.com/aporeto-inc/greetings`.
+You want to use something different, you'll need to adapt the example.

-A commonly used file structure for a Bahamut project is usually the following:
+A commonly used package structure for a Bahamut project is usually the following:

     handlers/
     models/